Blvckv31/Mythos-AI/README.md

 Memory + State Persistence
 ```

-The result is a system that feels less like AI output—and more like interacting with distinct minds.
+The result is a system that feels less like AI output and more like interacting with distinct minds.

 ---